 Treatment Reliability

 • Austin Water sets treatment goals and quality standards that are beyond the minimum state and federal regulatory requirements to provide our customers superior water.
-Texas Commission on Environmental Quality requirements call for 0.3 NTU or less in water clarity (turbidity), but Austin Water’s goal is 0.1 NTU or lower – and we consistently achieve this standard on average month after month, year after year.
+TCEQ requirements call for 0.3 NTU or less in treated water or finished water clarity (turbidity), but Austin Water’s goal is 0.1 NTU or lower – and we consistently achieve this standard on average month after month, year after year.

-• Implementation of a polymer feed system began in 2020, starting with Austin’s largest water treatment plant, to strengthen flood resiliency and improve filter performance, especially during flooding events when high turbidity can occur in raw source water from the lakes.
+• Implementation of a polymer feed system began in 2020 to strengthen resiliency to flooding impacts and improve filter performance.
+This treatment capability is especially critical during events when high turbidity may occur in raw source from the lakes.
 Polymer systems are now fully operational across all three water treatment plants.

 • Powdered activated carbon is added as part of the treatment process to minimize taste and odor issues so that drinking water tastes fresh.

 • In addition to using on-line equipment that continuously monitors treatment performance in real-time, licensed plant operators conduct water testing at least every two hours during multiple phases of the treatment process every day.
-This testing includes checks on the levels of chlorine/ chloramine residual, turbidity, pH, alkalinity and hardness removal.
+This testing includes checks on the levels of disinfectant (chlorine/chloramine) residual, turbidity, pH, alkalinity and water softening.

 Quality Control in Storage, Pressure and Pipes

-• Water storage tanks are tested monthly for bacteriological contaminants to ensure water is within established parameters and remains at the same high quality as the moment it left the treatment plant.
+• Water storage tanks are tested routinely for bacteriological contaminants to ensure water remains at the same high quality as the moment it left the treatment plant.

 • Proactive water line replacement is underway, strengthening water distribution networks in 60 subdivisions and consisting of more than 6,000 water lines.
 This work will reduce line breaks and minimize the risk of contaminant infiltration.